bigdatagenomics/bigdatagenomics.github.io/source/cla/index.markdown

 for any other purpose.

 There are two CLAs: [individual](/cla/individual/) and [corporate](/cla/corporate/).
-These CLAs are identical to the [individual](http://www.apache.org/licenses/icla.txt) and [corporate](http://www.apache.org/licenses/cla-corporate.txt) used at the Apache Software Foundation except for changing `"The Apache Software Foundation"` to `"The Big Data Genomics Project"` and `"Foundation"` to `"BDG Project"`.
+These CLAs are identical to the [individual](http://www.apache.org/licenses/icla.txt) and [corporate](http://www.apache.org/licenses/cla-corporate.txt) agreements used at the [Apache Software Foundation](http://apache.org/) except for changing
+`"The Apache Software Foundation"` to `"The Big Data Genomics Project"` and `"Foundation"` to `"BDG Project"`.

 If you are contributing to the [bigdatagenomics](http://github.com/bigdatagenomics/) organization in your free time, you needn't concern yourself with having a Corporate Contributor License Agreement (CCLA) on file.
 However, if you are making contributions as part of your work at a corporation, an authorized person at your corporation will need to [submit a CCLA](/cla/corporate/) explicitly endorsing your contributions to the [bigdatagenomics](http://github.com/bigdatagenomics/) organization.

+Feel free to send an email to `cla at bdgenomics.org` if you have any questions.